ingleivj/docker-sybase16/README.md

 Sybase 16 does not set the sort_order with the `srvbuildres`-utility from version 16 on it seems.
 > The solution is to use the `sqllocres` utility.

+This utility requires the ASE server to run, which is the reason for using a script to update this, with a bit of waiting in it.
+The utility automatically shuts down the server once completed.

 ## Configuration values

 See the `sqlloc.rs`-file.
 This is based on the example found in the `server installation path/init/sample-resource-files`.